OrinZ/one-character-shortlinks/README.md

 This is the internal representation which the browser requests from your web server, usually called "URL encoding" or "percent-encoding" (%20, %3F, %u1234 for example).
 It won't generally be shown in modern browsers, but could be what you get if you copy the URL from the address bar.
 Try copying from another source on your site (or decoding it with a quick search).

 ### Are there drawbacks to using Unicode links I should consider?
-Perhaps one which should be obvious is that users might not know how to speak or input links which are abstract symbols --- especially unfamiliar ones.
+Perhaps one which should be obvious is that users might not know how to speak or input links which are abstract symbols &mdash; especially unfamiliar ones.
 This can be mitigated by providing good link copying options, and by selecting only certain character sets (emoji should be relatively safe).
 As mentioned above, there is also the confusion of empty characters (�□) or percent-encoding (%20, %3F, %u1234).
 There's a slim chance a user could even fail to recognize your link *as a link* because "it looked weird!"
 In fairness to Unicode, this can be understood as a prototypical example of a [PEBKAC](https://www.computerhope.com/jargon/p/pebkac.htm)-type situation.

 ### Instead of redirecting, can the single character simply be the URL?
 For this senario, the best case would probably be to use Wordpress' built-in permalink field, found on a post/page/media's edit page.

+### Can I use this to link to websites besides my own?
+Theoretically yes, and full implementation is planned for a future release.

 ### Can usage statistics be tracked?
-Well no --- but actually yes.
+Well no &mdash; but actually yes.
 While it doesn't save such data itself, it was also designed not to interfere with existing solutions for tracking stats.
 If you do encounter trouble please add some details on the [issue tracker](https://github.com/OrinZ/one-character-shortlinks/issues).

 ### Could this potentially allow phishing or other deception by using characters which look similar?
 Known as "punycode" attacks, these URL hacks can indeed be quite problematic.
-The additional risk here should be very low, as custom shortlinks can only be added by admins or other users with sufficient editing priviledges --- users who can already change permalinks.
+The additional risk here should be very low, as custom shortlinks can only be added by admins or other users with sufficient editing priviledges &mdash; users who can already change permalinks.
 Also, it only functions on one's own website. **And** it cannot modify a domain name at all.

 ### Can the type of redirect (301, 302, 308) be altered?
 Not yet, but planned for a future version.